First Encounter Scholarship for Mesoamerican Fieldwork

 This scholarship is established to fund travel to Mesoamerica to conduct preliminary work that may allow students to carry out individual research in the area.
 Appropriate activities include first visits to research sites, language and/or paleography training, or other preliminary activities that may be essential to the successful completion of individual fieldwork or related research.

-All graduate students formally enrolled in a degree program in the Department of Anthropology with research interests in Mesoamerican Studies, in all subdisciplines, are eligible for this award.
+All graduate students formally enrolled in a degree program in the departments of Anthropology, History, or Sociology with research interests in Mesoamerican Studies are eligible for this award.

 Three copies of the proposal should be submitted.
 Proposals should consist of the following:

 - Application Cover Page: available in the IMS office, Arts and Sciences (AS) 233, or available for download here.

 - Schedule and Budget: In one page, provide a proposed schedule of activities, a budget of expenses, and a statement of actual and potential additional sources of funding for the research.